-Avoid this by having a few extra jars that are prepped and ready to go, so you can process any overflow.
+Avoid this by having a few extra jars prepped and ready to go so you can process any overflow.

 (Note: In water bath canning, it’s essential to have your jars filled but not over-filled for them to seal properly.
 So if you have a partially filled jar, do not process it.
 Just keep it in the fridge.)

 🌻 Make your workspace pleasant